odoo/odoo/doc/setup/install.rst

 but may be difficult to keep up-to-date.

 Official Community packages with all relevant dependency requirements are available on our nightly_ server.
-Both Communtiy and Enterprise packages can be downloaded from our Download_ page (you must to be logged in as a paying customer or partner to download the Enterprise packages).
+Both Community and Enterprise packages can be downloaded from our Download_ page (you must to be logged in as a paying customer or partner to download the Enterprise packages).